Want the perfect workout program?Take Quiz

 You can purchase many different shapes and sizes of muscle scraping tools.
 They are sold both individually and as a set.
 We recommend buying one or two tools to start and going from there.
 It is more economical (and practical) to buy more tools as needed instead of getting a complete set at the start.

 Want to save some money and perform the muscle scraping yourself?
 We've compiled a few muscle scraping tool options to help you.
 Your sore muscles will thank you when they get relief after performing this chest and back superset workout.

-This Medical Grade Stainless Steel Gua Sha Guasha Massage Soft Tissue Therapy, which can be used for the back, legs, arms, neck, and shoulder, is a great option, with over 4,000 customer ratings on Amazon.
+This Medical Grade Stainless Steel Gua Sha Guasha Massage Soft Tissue Muscle Scraper, which can be used for the back, legs, arms, neck, and shoulder, is a great option, with over 4,000 customer ratings on Amazon.
 Plus, the small design allows you to target multiple areas over the body effectively.

-The long shape model pairs perfectly with the small design above.
-Use this tool for the quadriceps, hamstrings, calves, and traps.
+This longer model pairs perfectly with the smaller scraper mentioned above.
+The Stainless Steel Scraping Massage Tool is ideal for the quadriceps, hamstrings, calves, and traps.

-Although not 100% required, emollient cream enhances the effectiveness of the muscle scraping tools.
+Although not 100% required, a great emollient cream, like HawkGrips Fragrance-Free Emollient Cream, enhances the effectiveness of the muscle scraping tools.

 Part of ensuring your body stays healthy and properly functioning is taking recovery seriously.
 Anyone who has worked out for a while knows that fitness is a lot more fun when your body feels good.

 It is hard to stay consistent and have the energy to tackle a 5 day workout split or assault bike routine when dealing with excessive soreness, pain, and fatigue.
 Nothing replaces quality nutrition, hydration, sleep, and intelligent training, but scraping muscles can be a helpful tool to take things to the next level.